srsran/srsRAN_Project_docs/docs/source/knowledge_base/source/testing_policy/source/index.rst

 Unit Tests
 **********

 Unit tests are the foundational layer of our testing strategy.
 They scrutinize software behavior at a granular level, examining individual components in isolation.
 We prioritize unit testing because it is faster, more straightforward, and cost-effective compared to other types of tests.
-Our development team writes and executes unit tests for every Pull Request.
+Our development team writes unit tests during development.
+In most cases, new features in the code and their associated unit tests are in the same Pull Request, even in the same commit.
+ToIn order to merge a Pull Request into the main development branch, all unit tests (old and new) must success.

 Key aspects of our Unit Testing approach: